scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 This setup indexes all the files in the specified folders and provides context to agents helping them to understand dependencies and make required changes across repos.
 So next time you assign task to agent, it can plan and make required changes in multiple repos by performing semantic search instead of just grepping through files.

-#### Internal processes & platform knowledge:
+### 2. Codify Your Institutional Knowledge

-Each platform has its own set of processes, tools and workflows.
-The technical know-how about how to troubleshoot, test and deploy is not provided to agents.
+> **The Friction:** Each platform has its own set of processes, tools, and workflows.
+The technical know-how about how to troubleshoot, test, and deploy is often "tribal knowledge" not accessible to agents.

-Solution:

-##### Shared knowledge of rules and workflows
-Cursor & Antigravity supports sharing of knowledge of rules and workflows.
-You can create global or workspace specific knowledge that can you avoid repeating yourself.
+**The Fix:** Share your knowledge of rules and workflows.
+Cursor & Antigravity support sharing context via global or workspace-specific rules.
+This prevents you from having to repeat the same instructions for every task.

 Below is example of global rule we use in our organization.